 I am in love with how this Single Crochet Cluster Stitch worked up in my Child’s Winter Pom Hat.
 The texture combined with this gorgeous royal blue cotton yarn is delightful.

 I wrote up a quick photo tutorial for the single crochet cluster stitch below.
 If you enjoy this cluster stitch you may also like to try the double crochet cluster stitch.
 I used this stitch in my popular Ottobre Shawlette pattern.

-- Here I’m using: (1) I Love This Cotton yarn in Royalty and my Happy Crochet Hook in Pink Lemonade size G.
+- In the photo tutorial I’m using: (1) I Love This Cotton yarn in Royalty and my Happy Crochet Hook in Pink Lemonade 4mm US size G.

 Single Crochet Cluster Photo Tutorial:

-And pull that through all 4 loops on your hook.
+- And pull that loop through all 4 loops on your hook.

 - Chain 2.
 Don’t forget this step or you’ll be decreasing instead!
 The chain 2 will replace the stitches you gathered in your cluster.

 Eccola!
 You now know how to cluster stitch in single crochet.